Automated Processing: General Information

 You schedule automated processing in the following cases:

-MYOB Advanced has multiple forms that are specifically designed to perform mass-processing operations.
-For most tasks that involve the processing of multiple records at once, you can schedule the automatic execution of a specific operation for the records that match certain conditions.
+MYOB Acumatica has a variety of mass-processing forms so that you can process multiple records at once.
+You can schedule the automatic execution of a specific operation for the records that match certain conditions.

 You can configure a scheduled execution of a specific operation from scratch by using the settings on the Automation Schedules (SM205020) form.
 On the form, you specify the mass-processing form for which you will configure a schedule, the operation to execute, the execution and frequency settings, and the conditions for the records.

-Alternatively, from the target processing form, you can ease the configuration by opening the Automation Schedules form.
-This approach can be useful if you need to configure a specific selection of records for the processing.
+Alternatively, you can ease the configuration by opening the Automation Schedules form directly from the target processing form.
+This approach can be useful if you need to configure the selection of specific records for the processing.
 Multiple mass-processing forms have a Selection area with elements that can filter of the records or specify the operation to be performed on the records.
 Additionally, you can apply simple or advanced filters to the table records to form the needed set of records.
-When you then open the Automation Schedules form by using Schedules > Add on the form toolbar, the system populates the newly created schedule with the form identifier and the settings of the configured conditions, and you need to specify only the execution and frequency settings of the schedule.
+When you then open the Automation Schedules form by using on the form toolbar, the system populates the newly created schedule with the form identifier and the settings of the configured conditions, and you need to specify only the execution and frequency settings of the schedule.

 You can specify the duration of the schedule's life on the Details tab of the Automation Schedules (SM205020) form.
 By using the Starts On and Expires On boxes, you define the period of time during which the system should execute the schedule.